 This was not his first time in one either.
-Usually though the powers of himself and his fellow members of the Justice League were enough to stop the conflict without any further lives lost.
+Usually though the powers of himself and his fellow members of the Justice League were enough to stop the conflict entirely without any further lives lost.
 Not always though.
-Indeed, he himself had fought a war to save the Earth from the Imperium when they had first been founded, which had ended with the aliens' extermination.
+Indeed, their first time together had been to fight the Imperium when they had invaded, which had ended with the aliens' extermination.

 Here and now, they were fighting a war to save not only the entire planet again, but history itself.

 For all that Superman believed in trying his best to save every single life, during war . . .

 "Okay!" he yelled to Hawkgirl over the sound of the dozens of guns firing at them.
 "This time all bets are off!"

 Her response was silent agreement as she accelerated into the fray.

 None of her usual enthusiasm at a good fight on display.